Existence and uniqueness of global Koopman eigenfunctions for stable fixed points and periodic orbits: Main results

+where $\lambda_1,\ldots, \lambda_n$ are the (possibly complex) eigenvalues of $\D_{x_0}f$, repeated with multiplicity, and $i=\sqrt{-1}$.
+By Remark \ref{rem:weaker-nonresonance-real-time}, the $k$-nonresonance condition of Theorem \ref{th:main-thm} can actually be replaced with the less restrictive condition

+in the setting of the present example.
+To make easier the application of the existence portion of Theorem \ref{th:main-thm}, we note that if the vector field $f\in \CLKA$, then also the flow $\Phi\in \CLKA$ \cite[Thm~A.6]{eldering2013normally}. \end{Ex}

-in the topology of $C^{k,\alpha}$-uniform convergence on compact subsets of $Q$. \end{restatable} \begin{Rem} Definitions \ref{def:nonres} and \ref{def:nonres-spread} are not independent.
-In particular, if $(X,Y)$ is $(\ell-1)$-nonresonant and $\nu(X,Y) < \ell$, then it follows that $(X,Y)$ is $\infty$-nonresonant.
+\begin{Rem} Definitions \ref{def:nonres} and \ref{def:nonres-spread} are not independent.
+In particular, if $(X,Y)$ is $(\ell-1)$-nonresonant and $\nu(X,Y) < \ell$ for $\ell\in \N_{\geq 2}$, then it follows that $(X,Y)$ is $\infty$-nonresonant.
 Hence an equivalent statement of Theorem \ref{th:main-thm} could be obtained by replacing $k$-nonresonance with $\infty$-resonance everywhere (alternatively, for the existence statement only $(k-1)$-nonresonance need be assumed in the case $\alpha = 0$).
-We prefer to use the stronger-sounding statement of the theorem above since it makes apparent that the set of matrix pairs $(e^A, \D_{x_0}\Phi^1)$ satisfying its hypotheses are \emph{open} in the space of all matrix pairs.
-Openness for $k < \infty$ is immediate, and openness for $k = \infty$ follows the fact that $\nu(e^A,\D_{x_0}\Phi^1)$ is always finite. \end{Rem}
+We prefer to use the stronger-sounding statement of the theorem above since it makes it clear that the set of matrix pairs $(e^A, \D_{x_0}\Phi^1)$ satisfying its hypotheses are \emph{open} in the space of all matrix pairs.
+Openness for $k < +\infty$ is immediate, and openness for $k = +\infty$ follows the fact that $\nu(e^A,\D_{x_0}\Phi^1)$ is always finite. \end{Rem}